Jon Jansen: Costas Now

-In September 2006, Jansen appeared on the HBO show Costas Now where in an interview with Bob Costas he stated that in his estimation between 15-20% of the league used illegal performance-enhancing drugs.
+In September 2006, Jansen appeared on the HBO show Costas Now where in an interview with Bob Costas he stated that in his estimation between 15 and 20% of the league used illegal performance-enhancing drugs.
 Jansen stated that the use of illegal substances was on the rise because the use of human growth hormone injections which are not tested for by the NFL.

 He later recanted this estimation, saying that he felt 15-to-20 percent was a low amount and not realizing the significant numbers of players that a 15-to-20 percent figure would represent.

 Personal life

 Jansen has three daughters, Lucy, Ruby and Ellie and two sons, Jack and Teddy.
 He participated at the NFL Network coverage of the playoff game between Philadelphia Eagles and Minnesota Vikings on January 4, 2009, he interviewed Eagles runningback Brian Westbrook.
 Jansen now does post game shows for the Detroit Lions on 97.1 The Ticket WXYT-FM on Lions Game day.
 The Big Ten Network has hired Jon for a variety of roles.

 On May 30, 2017, Jansen was one of eight new inductees announced for the Michigan Sports Hall of Fame in Detroit.
 The ceremony took place on September 15, 2017.
 As of 2018, Jansen has appeared on the weekly Inside Michigan Football TV show, co-hosted by Jim Brandstatter.
-In October 2020, Jansen joined sports-talk WXYT-FM in Detroit as morning show co-host with Mike Stone and Heather Park.
-Beginning with the 2022 season, Jansen also started calling the University of Michigan Football games for WXYT-FM along side fellow radio host, Doug Karsch.
+In October 2020, Jansen joined sports-talk WXYT-FM in Detroit as morning show co-host with Mike "Stoney" Stone and Heather Park.
+Beginning with the 2022 season, Jansen also started calling the University of Michigan Football games for WXYT-FM alongside fellow radio host, Doug Karsch.
+In February 2024 following Mike Stone's retirement, Jim Costa replaced Stoney as the host of the morning show.